 New Legislation for Colombo’s Port City

-Sri Lanka is creating an amazing and exciting international commercial and financial hub, in middle of the Indian Ocean.
+Sri Lanka is creating an amazing and exciting international commercial and financial hub, in the middle of the Indian Ocean.
 Set off the coast of this tropical island’s capital city and business district of Colombo, the innovative Port City project seeks to create a special economic zone attracting investors and big business through either a low, or zero, taxation policy.
 The city will facilitate the work of global corporations thereby bringing new jobs, investment and opportunities to Colombo.
-At 665 hectares the new high-tech urban environment will be a similar size to Central London.
+At 665 acres the new high-tech urban environment will be a similar size to Central London.

 Colombo is widely regarded as South Asia’s cleanest and most habitable city.
 Situated at the crossroads of all travel – East to West and back – Colombo is the centre of the maritime silk route.
 The city has good relations throughout South Asia, making it the ideal place for global trade and international business.

 There are no issues relating to nationality that would cause any hindrance to free movement of peoples, goods or services.
 Funding from China has enabled 269 hectares of land to be reclaimed from the sea to the south of the harbour at Colombo opposite the Galle Face Green.
 The new Port City will be protected from rising sea levels and high waves by a 3km offshore breakwater.

 The project is officially known as Colombo’s International and Financial City (CIFC) and will operate under its own special jurisdiction with economic and commercial laws based on English law.
 The legal system of mainland Sri Lanka will remain the same.
 It comprises codified and uncodified laws, all of which are subordinate to the island’s Constitution.